The Cairngorms Up-Close: Gallery

 Leptopterna dolabrata

-Where and when encountered: Milton Loch on 22 June 2024
+Where and when encountered: Grantown-on-Spey on 21 June 2025

-Date range for adult records: 22 June to 25 July
+Date range for live (non-diapausing) adult records: 21 June to 25 July (35 days)

 Liocoris tripustulatus